thomasp85/hierarchicalSets/README.md

 different sets do, or do not, relate to each other.

 ## How do I get it?
-A CRAN release is imminent, but until then you can grab it from GitHub using
-devtools:
+The stable version is available on CRAN with `install.packages(hierarchicalSets)`.
+Alternatively the development version can be obtained from GitHub using devtools:

 ```r
 if (!require(devtools)) {